LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ### Option 4: Write custom script

-Feel free to write your own custom scripts and specify the order and amount of API requests yourself, depending on a special use case or a scenario you want to benchmark.
+Feel free to write your own custom scripts and specify the order and amount of actions you want the node to perform during the analysis, depending on a special use case or a scenario you want to benchmark.

 ## Analysis with New Relic